 - A Cesium ion account to stream real-world data into Unreal Engine.

-So far the tutorials have covered several ways to build projects and explore 3D Tiles tilesets in Cesium for Unreal.
-However, up until now you have been limited to building Unreal scenes centered around only one location on the globe at a time.
-This central location so far has been determined by the CesiumGeoreference actor that you may have seen in the World Outliner.
-To be more precise, the job of the CesiumGeoreference is to put this “central location” at the Unreal origin.
+The levels you have built in previous tutorials have centered around a single location on the globe.
+This central location is determined by the CesiumGeoreference actor.
+The job of the CesiumGeoreference is to put this “central location” at the Unreal origin (0,0,0).
 As you get further away from this origin, things will get weird fast.
-The down-direction used to determine gravity will become incorrect, physics will become jittery, and exact placement of Unreal objects will start to become imprecise.
+The down-direction used to determine gravity will become incorrect, physics will become jittery, and exact placement of Unreal objects will become less precise.

-While these limitations do not exist for georeferenced objects such as 3D tilesets, the DynamicPawn, and actors with a CesiumGeoreferenceComponent (learn more about georeferenced objects here), many Unreal tools you may want to use including the built in physics-engine, the SunSky system, and object placement will fall apart once you are sufficiently far from the origin.
+While georeferenced objects (such as 3D Tilesets, the DynamicPawn, and actors with a CesiumGlobeAnchorComponent) are designed to work around this, many built-in Unreal tools like the physics engine and object placement will fall apart once you are sufficiently far from the origin.

 - Create a persistent global level

-- Put several local sublevels within the persistent level
+- Create and manage georeferenced sublevels within the persistent level

 - Fill each sublevel with assets and game-logic using your typical Unreal workflow

-5Now still in World Settings, search for Enable World Bounds Check and disable it.
-Objects may move very large distances in the global-scale world of Cesium for Unreal.
-Disabling World Bounds Check ensures that Unreal does not delete objects that travel very far from the origin.
+- Disable Enable World Bounds Check.
+Objects may move very large distances in the global-scale world of Cesium for Unreal, and by default Unreal Engine will remove faraway objects during play.
+Disabling this setting ensures that objects far from the origin will not be deleted.

-8In the World Composition window that was just opened, create a new layer that has Streaming Distance disabled (the CesiumGeoreference will take care of deciding when to load sublevels).
-Name the new layer CesiumLayer.
+8In the World Composition window that was just opened, create a new layer.
+Apply the following settings:

 If you accidentally leave Streaming Distance enabled, you will have to create a new layer.
 Currently, there is no way to edit a layer’s settings once it has been created.